marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Capstone - Project#3 Azure Machine Learning Engineer/README.md

 ![hyperdrive](./Shortcat/Capture9h.PNG)

 #### Best Model
-Once the HyperDrive experiment finished running we got different trained models, each one with its AUC metric and its hyperparameters.
-The best model was a LightGBM algorithm with Best Run Id:  HD_93501b78-a2ca-4df3-9184-1a1ba57dd388_0
+Once the HyperDrive experiment finished running we got different trained models, each one with its AUC metric and its hyperparameters. with Best Run Id:  HD_93501b78-a2ca-4df3-9184-1a1ba57dd388_0
  -AUC: 0.8237327188940091
  -Accuracy: 0.8222222222222222
  -Regularization Rate: ['--C', '0.9939177083701627', '--max_iter', '150', '--regularization', '0.05'] .